sarmadjabri/SnakeGame/README.md

 Anyway feel free to run it but a good thing to watch out for is the amount of CPU it uses Thanks!

+I used ai to help a bit :( I understand i pwomise